 The Great King vs the Little City.

-Apostle Paul understood the necessity of vigilance.
-He was not ignorant of Satan’s tactics (2 Corinthians 2:11).
+Apostle Paul preached the necessity of vigilance.
+He understood Satan’s tactics (2 Corinthians 2:11).

-Satan is the god of this world and the prince and power of the air.
+Satan is the god of this world (2 Corinthians 4:4) and the prince and power of the air (Ephesians 2:2).

 If you’ve accepted salvation, you’re in a war.
-You have strong enemies.
+You have powerful enemies.
 Here’s what the scripture says:

 We wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high placesEphesians 6:12

-Now is a good time to realize that a powerful force wants to destroy you.
+A powerful force wants to destroy you.
 Satan and the world want to make an example of you.
-They want everyone to see you go down in defeat.
+They want everyone to see you defeated.

 Keep thy heart with all diligence…Proverbs 4:23

 You must equip yourself with spiritual armour (Ephesians 6:13).
 Get your spiritual sword in hand.